-The Practices & Possibilities Series addresses the full range of practices within the field of Writing Studies, including teaching, learning, research, and theory.
-From Joseph Williams' reflections on problems to Richard E. Young's taxonomy of "small genres" to Adam Mackie's considerations of technology, the books in this occasional series explore issues and ideas of interest to writers, teachers, researchers, and theorists who share an interest in improving existing practices and exploring new possibilities.
-The series includes both original and republished books.
+The Practices & Possibilities Series addresses the full range of practices within the field of writing studies, including instructional practices, research methodologies, and professional practices.
+The books in this series explore issues and ideas of interest to writers, teachers, researchers, and theorists who share an interest in improving existing practices and exploring new possibilities.
+The series includes both original and, particularly in the case of its open-access textbooks, republished books.
 Works in the series are organized topically.

 Edited by Lillian Craton, Renée Love, and Sean Barnette

 Teachers of first-year composition courses do essential work.
 Teaching argumentation and conventions of university-level writing; demystifying citation and punctuation; promoting reading comprehension and analysis.
 Yet such skills, as important as they are, do not reflect the full scope of our discipline.
 Some of the best learning in composition coursework relates to students' growth as successful individuals able to live and write in a complex world....
 More

 Adam Mackie's New Literacies Dictionary: Primer for the Twenty-first Century Learner is addressed to twenty-first century teachers and twenty-first century learners.
 The hyperlinked entries are a resource, a reference, and a tool for those interested in teaching lessons in new literacies or for those seeking ideas, samples, discussions, and reflections on digital and multimodal texts....
 More